Frequently Asked Questions

 4. Integrating with MessageBird (Deep Dive)

-We've already initialized the client and used the Lookup and Messages APIs.
-Let's recap key integration points:
+You've already initialized the client and used the Lookup and Messages APIs.
+Review key integration points:

 AppointmentService